cdobey/legitify/docs/functional-spec/Functional-Spec.md

 Target Audience:

-**Individuals** will have control over their personal credentials, enabling them to manage, store, and share verified credentials securely.
+**Holders** will have control over their personal credentials, enabling them to manage, store, and share verified credentials securely.

-**Organisations** (such as universities, certification bodies, and employers) can issue digital credentials, ensuring that these credentials are tamper-proof and can be easily verified by authorised entities.
+**Organisations** (such as issuers, certification bodies, and verifiers) can issue digital credentials, ensuring that these credentials are tamper-proof and can be easily verified by authorised entities.

-**Verifiers**, including employers, academic institutions, and regulatory bodies, can securely authenticate credentials, reducing the administrative burden and ensuring quick, accurate verification.
+**Verifiers**, including verifiers, academic institutions, and regulatory bodies, can securely authenticate credentials, reducing the administrative burden and ensuring quick, accurate verification.

 Strategic Goals: